 Note that "David Evans and Associates" is one of the main highway planners in the region, and a lead consultant for the $4.2 billion Columbia River Crossing between Portland and Vancouver WA (12 lane I-5 widening).

-Good Company member Joshua Skov is part of the City's "sustainability" committee that claims the City will be able to go "carbon neutral" by 2020 by paying someone to claim their emissions are somehow "offset" while refusing to take a stand on the billion dollar plans to widen all of the major highways in Eugene and Springfield.
-Sustain-a-bullshit.
+Good Company member Joshua Skov was part of the City's "sustainability" committee that claims the City will be able to go "carbon neutral" by 2020 by paying someone to claim their emissions are somehow "offset" while refusing to take a stand on the billion dollar plans to widen the major highways in Eugene and Springfield.
+Sustain-a-bull.

 Carbon offsets are probably the most ludicrous concept ever to emerge from ersatz environmentalism.